 Here are a few links that might help you create a great literacy event at your school:

 STEM is the acronym used to refer to Science, Technology, Engineering, and Mathematics.
 A student's proficiency at STEM subjects gives the student confidence and greater problem solving skills.
-It is also a good predictor of post-high school success, employment security, and even lifelong income.
+It is also a good predictor of post-high school success, employment security, and lifelong income.

 Consider activities to support STEM subjects at your school.